chaseofthejungle/intro-to-jar-files/README.md

 <br /><br />
 TODO #1: Create and link to text files outlining options for various command usages.
-TODO #2: Explain how manifest files work.
+TODO #2: Create and link to a text file outlining details about manifest files.
 TODO #3: Provide an overview of .jar file signatures.